 Every business is uniquely challenged by the pressures of digitization.
-EMAP helps their customers become competitive – and stay competitive with their best-in-class software engineering with digital strategy and experience design, business consulting and technology innovation services.
-Their expert team and organized service practices help assess your market and design winning experiences, whether as a standalone engagement or a full end-to-end transformation program.
+EPAM helps its customers become competitive – and stay competitive with its best-in-class software engineering with digital strategy and experience design, business consulting and technology innovation services.
+Its expert team and organized service practices help assess your market and design winning experiences, whether as a standalone engagement or a full end-to-end transformation program.

 EPAM Systems Inc. offers consulting‑based engineering services across a range of vertical markets.
 Since 1993, the company has partnered with the world’s leading companies to imagine, design, and engineer customer experiences that accelerate business transformation.
 One aspect of that work is InfoNgen, a service EPAM offers to customers which will alert them to important documents related to their market.
 InfoNgen crawls the Web to search millions of documents every day, sending related alerts to users in fields ranging from insurance to pharmacological research.